 - The way of making customisations - customisations are an integral part of any implementation, as there are often cases where standard functionality does not meet all the client requirements.
 In traditional solutions, the customisations mostly meant a direct change to the standard program code provided by the vendor (Microsoft in our case),

-- Methodological approach to implementation - in most cases, the approach of sequential execution of individual phases (most often the so-called waterfall model) was used, where the phases followed each other: analysis, design, development, testing, training, transition to production operations.
+- Methodological approach to implementation - in most cases, the approach of sequential execution of individual phases (most often the so-called waterfall model) was used, where the phases followed each other: diagnostics, analysis, design, development, testing, training, transition to production operations.

 - Change management - updates to the standard solution (in the form of hot-fixes, improvements etc.) were provided throughout the support lifecycle period of a particular version, but were often quite complex to implement in environments that were heavily burdened with customisations,